Compare 2300+ plans from over 140+ eSIM brands

 Everything you need to know about using eSIMs in Nepal

-There are roughly 110 providers and more than 1700 prepaid data plans available for Nepal.
-With such an extensive selection, travelers have a wide variety of options that make it easy to find an eSIM that meets their needs.
+In Nepal, there are 140 travel eSIM providers and 2300 prepaid data plans, offering a wide variety of options that make it easy for travelers to find an eSIM that meets their needs.

 In Nepal, the primary Mobile Network Operators (MNOs) are: